 If you’re looking for the best headphones on the market, it’s tough to get a straight answer.
 What works for some people doesn’t work for others, and few product categories are as diverse as headphones.
 In-ears, on-ears, over-ears—there’s just so much to choose from, and it’s hard to tell what’s right for you.

-If you want a budget pick, the Plantronics Backbeat Pro 2 is a fantastic headset if you can find it.
+If you want a budget alternative, the Sony WH-XB900N is a solid ANC headset if you can find it.
 However, you’ll only save $100, as the pricetag is most often around $250.
-The fact of the matter is that good ANC is tough to get at a good price.
+The fact of the matter is that good ANC is tough to get at a good price, and Sony currently has the best.

 See also: Best noise canceling headphones

-If you value sound quality on a budget, these open-back headphones are the best value
+If you value sound quality, these open-back headphones are exceptional

 Whether we like to admit it or not, very few of us can afford to shell out a grand for something as small as headphones.
 Given that the best headphones you can own are, well, the ones you can buy: it makes picking our best models a little easier.